 - Personnel - Being primarily service oriented, municipal governments are extremely reliant on their employees.
 The City of Kaufman is no different.
 For a department to add positions, a demonstrated need must first exist.
 Citizens and Council have come to expect the highest level of service at the lowest possible cost, all while being competitive in the marketplace.
 The proposed budget exemplifies this exact sentiment. - Compensation - City Council has identified the need to develop, recognize, and retain quality staff as a financial and operational stewardship priority, and the need to provide superior fire, police, and emergency services as a priority to be safe and secure, within the City's strategy map.
-The FY20 Budget includes a 3% cost of living allowance increase for senior management personnel; a 5% COLA for all others, except Public Works maintenance technicians and equipment operators, who will get a 10% COLA increase.
-The intent was to "true up" the lower paid employees as much as the restrictive budget would allow, in an effort to remain competitive in the market.
-Certified Police Officers, excluding the Police Chief and Captain, did not receive a COLA increase as their salaries were adjusted at mid-year of 2019 to keep pace with surrounding public safety programs and remain competitive in this market.
+Therefore, the FY21 Budget includes a 3% COLA across the organization as well as a senior management payment adjustment to bring them competitive with their peers, effective January 2021, assuming a return of normal operations, comparable to previous quarter one of fiscal year 2020.
+The City was also able to successfully adjust entry-level Maintenance Technicians in Public Works to a starting salary of \$30,000 (14.42/hour).

-The City's investment in personnel is important, and for outlying years, the challenge will be to provide competitive compensation packages, complicated by the evolving issues of pension costs, health insurance industry changes from Federal legislation, and other post-employment benefits.
+The City's investment in personnel is important, and for outlying years, the challenge continues to be the ability to provide competitive compensation packages, complicated by the evolving issues of pension costs, health insurance industry changes from Federal legislation, and other post-employment benefits.